Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Because it is sometimes difficult to tell whether scar tissue is benign or cancerous, a CT scan is occasionally required.

-Pending the results of such scans, ask your health care provider for the next steps to take, and options available to your specific condition.
+Pending the results of such scans, ask your health care provider for the next steps to take and options available for your specific condition.

 For more information: